Joplin COVID-19 numbers steady

 "Our trajectory, I'd call it relatively flat, maybe slighty up," said Ryan Talken, Joplin Health Department director, at a monthly city briefing on Monday.
 The average number of cases per day is at 4.5 and the increase in cases the last week is about one case a day, Talken reported.

-There were 29 reported active cases within the city as of Friday, the last day that numbers were available ahead of Monday briefing, Talken said.
+There were 29 reported active cases within the city as of Friday, the most recent day that numbers were available, Talken said.
 That brought the total of cases reported since the pandemic started a year ago March at 6,058; so far, 130 Joplin residents have died from causes attributed to or involving COVID-19.

 Hospitalizations locally due to COVID-19 are slightly down from a week ago at 13 regional patients in Joplin hospitals, three of them residents of the city.